 up my mind.

-[2011 update: The condition of the trees in the Villa
+[2011 update: The condition of the trees in

-palm tree pest.
-See this link.]
+presence of the palm tree pest.
+See this

 Elia Mannetta, the engineer from Baltimore who built the new aquarium in Genoa, will be in Naples in a week or so to help decide if the city of Naples needs a new aquarium and, if so, where to put it.
 There are three candidates: (1) in San Giovanni a Teduccio, a suburb of Naples just to the east along the coast; (2) Bagnoli, where a new aquarium would fit in nicely with the pedagogical ambitions of the Science City exposition and fair grounds as well as with a general rejuvenation of the area after decades of decay; (3) in the Villa Comunale, where a new aquarium would take the place of the older one, the Anton Dohrn Aquarium, in place since the 1870s.
 Choice number 2, Bagnoli, is probably the strongest candidate.